-BioLeila De Floriani is a professor at the University of Maryland, College Park.
-She has been a professor at the University of Genova (Italy) since 1990, where she developed the first undergraduate and graduate curricula in computer graphics in Italy, and served as director of the Ph.D. program in computer science for eight years.
+Leila De Floriani is a professor at the University of Maryland with a joint appointment with the Department of Geographical Sciences and UMIACS.
+She is also affiliated with the Center for Geospatial Information Science and with the Center for Automation Research.
+De Floriani has previously been a professor at the University of Genova (Italy), where she developed the first undergraduate and graduate curricula in computer graphics in Italy, and served as Director of the Ph.D. program in computer science for eight years.
 During her career, she has also held positions at the University of Nebraska, Rensselaer Polytechnic Institute, and the Italian National Research Council.

-De Floriani is a Fellow of IEEE, a Fellow of the International Association for Pattern Recognition (IAPR) as well as a Pioneer of the Solid Modeling Association.
-She is an IEEE Computer Society Golden Core Member.
-She is the chair of the 2018 IEEE CS Audit Committee and has served as a vice-chair of the IEEE CS Fellow Nomination Committee in 2017 and 2018.
+She is a Fellow of IEEE, a Fellow of the International Association for Pattern Recognition (IAPR) as well as a Pioneer of the Solid Modeling Association.
+She is an IEEE Computer Society Golden Core Member and a member of the IEEE Honor Society IEEE-HKN.

 De Floriani has authored over 300 peer-reviewed scientific publications in data visualization, geospatial data representation and processing, computer graphics, geometric modeling, shape analysis and understanding, garnering several best paper awards and invitations as a keynote speaker.
 Her research has been funded by numerous national and international agencies, including the European Commission and the National Science Foundation.